SamanthaSmith04/pumpkin_carving/README.md

 ## Service Response
 The service will respond with a `pumpkin_msgs/srv/PlanMotion_Response` message, which, if successful, will contain a `tesseract_msgs/msg/JointTrajectory` message that can be executed on the robot.
 The client will need to save this trajectory message to a YAML file to be loaded into the UI for execution.

-A utility already exists for C++ in [`bt_common_nodes/include/yaml_utils.h`](https://github.com/SamanthaSmith04/behavior-tree-examples/blob/main/bt_common_nodes/include/yaml_utils.hpp) that can be used to save the trajectory message to a YAML file (this file should be included in the bt_common_nodes package in the pumpkin_deps_ws workspace).

 ### Using the YAML Utility from the Client C++

+A utility already exists for C++ in [`aims_pumpkin/include/aims_pumpkin/yaml_utils.h`](https://github.com/SamanthaSmith04/pumpkin_carving/blob/main/aims_pumpkin/include/aims_pumpkin/yaml_utils.h) that can be used to save the trajectory message to a YAML file. (either include this package in your CMakeLists or copy the file into your include folder and include the CMakeLists updates below)

 ```cpp
 #include "yaml_utils.h"
 #include <tesseract_msgs/msg/joint_trajectory.hpp>